Jia Nanfeng: Early life and marriage

-Crown Princess Jia bore her husband four daughters—the Princesses Hedong, Linhai and Shiping, as well as one daughter who died early and was given the posthumous name Aixian.
+Crown Princess Jia bore her husband four daughters—the Princesses Hedong, Hongnong (named Xuanhua) and Shiping, as well as one daughter named Nǚyan (女彦) who died early and was given the posthumous name Aixian.
 However, she would not bear him a son; his only son Sima Yu was borne by Consort Xie Jiu, who was initially a concubine of Emperor Wu but given to Crown Prince Zhong shortly before his marriage to Crown Princess Jia, so that she could teach him how to have sexual relations.
 As the years went on and Crown Princess Jia bore no sons, she became jealous of Consort Xie and Prince Yu, but took no decisive actions against them at this point, because Emperor Wu greatly favored Prince Yu.

 When Emperor Wu died on 16 May 290, Crown Prince Zhong ascended the throne as Emperor Hui.
 Empress Yang Zhi was created empress dowager and Crown Princess Jia was created empress.